vitorassis/interio/README.md

 ### clearMenuOptions(menu) : void

-remove all options from the sent menu.
+Use this to remove all options from the sent menu.

 Receives:
 ```